 The Fox Cities P.A.C.
 Invites The Community To Its 20th Anniversary Community Open House

-All community members are invited to celebrate the 20th Anniversary Season and learn more about what the Fox Cities P.A.C. has to offer.

-The Fox Cities Performing Arts Center has announced that it will celebrate its 20th Anniversary Season with a free Community Open House from 3:00 - 8:00 p.m. on Thursday, April 13.
+The Fox Cities Performing Arts Center will celebrate its 20th Anniversary Season with a free Community Open House from 3:00 - 8:00 p.m. on Thursday, April 13.

 All community members are invited to celebrate the 20th Anniversary Season and learn more about what the Fox Cities P.A.C. has to offer.
 This event is an excellent opportunity for new and frequent patrons alike to bring family, friends and co-workers to explore this local, nonprofit organization.
 Attendees can enjoy the following free activities and events: